Sun694/generative-reading-group/AEs/readme.md

 Empirical uses: RAEs are as good as VAEs, but without alot of the bad aspects (posterior collapse).

+### week 15: anokhi_w15_vqvae2.pdf: https://arxiv.org/abs/1906.00446

+Summary: VQVAE 2: Back and better than before.
+Slight changes, better results.

+Empirical uses: If you need a good VAE, there's no better (May 2020).

 ### week 2: sun694_w02_latent_skip_notes.pdf: https://arxiv.org/abs/1807.04863

 Summary: Connect your latent space to your decoder using skip connections.